boylea/monitoring_async_talk/async.rst

 Your users should not be your monitoring system

 .. note::

-    If your app is broken you're losing money/sleep
+    Why should you have monitoring in the first place?
+I'm hoping if you're at this talk, I don't need to sell you on the importance of monitoring in general.

+    If your app is a source of income (or pride), and it's broken, you're losing money/sleep.
+So we'd prefer to find problems sooner, ideally before they become a real problem for our users.

+    By broken I mean not just total unavailable, or throwing errors.

     Performance matters.
-Slow websites erode your sanity.
+Slow websites erode the sanity of your users.

 ----------------------------------------------------------------